yudai/cf_nise_installer/README.md

 ### Update Existing Devbox

-To update your existing Devbox, you can use scripts in the `local` directory.
+To update your existing Devbox, you can use scripts in the `scripts` directory.
 You don't need to execute the `bootstrap.sh` script for this purpose.

 * clone_cf_release.sh
   * Clones `cf-release` repository